-4.11.2 Existing Setting
+4.11.1 Existing Setting

-The undeveloped project site contains gently sloping to flat terrain covered with grassland, oak woodlands, two ponds, intermittent drainages, rock outcroppings, boulders, and other features.
+The generally undeveloped project site contains gently sloping to flat terrain covered with annual grasses dotted with rock outcroppings, boulders, seasonal wetland features and scattered trees and shrubs.
 The site is not currently in agricultural production.
-The site is south of Interstate 80 (I-80).
+The site is bordered to the north by Interstate 80 (I-80) and by freeway-serving commercial uses further to the north.
 Rural residential land uses are located to the east and south.
-Sierra College Boulevard, the I-80 northbound on- and off-ramps, and a planned commercial site are located to the west with rural residential land uses located further to the west and a church located to the southwest.
+Sierra College Boulevard and the I-80 northbound on- and off-ramps are located to the west with rural residential land uses located further to the west and a church located to the southwest.
+The project site does not currently include agricultural operations.